Saifansari-ai/algo_from_scratch/README.md

 - Trained a regression model to predict student performance.
 - Handled categorical features and ensured proper data preprocessing.
 - Evaluated model performance using the R² score.

+# 3. Gradient Descent from Scratch

+- Implemented gradient descent from scratch using slope and intercept formulas.
+- Developed a `GDRegressor` class for linear regression.
+- Trained the model on a salary dataset with 'YearsExperience' and 'Salary' columns.